South Carolina in the civil rights movement: Public schools

 In 1951, Governor James F. Byrnes, supporting the "separate but equal" doctrine required by the Plessy v.
 Ferguson (1896) decision, proposed a three percent sales tax increase to fund black schools.
 Byrnes sought to improve black schools to prevent desegregation, and these school improvements were often colloquially regarded to as "equalization schools".
 In 1952, the United States District Court for the District of South Carolina heard the Briggs v.
 Elliott case, which argued that unequal schools caused by segregation in Summerton violated African-American children's Fourteenth Amendment right to equal protection under the law.
 The court ultimately ruled that unequal schools were unconstitutional, but stopped short of requiring schools to integrate.
 The court in the case of Briggs v.
 Elliot delivered a verdict that was almost identical to Plessy v.
 Ferguson in that it provided for legalized segregated facilities based on race so long as the separate facilities were equal.
 The families of the African-American children in Summerton appealed, and Briggs v.
 Elliot was the first of five cases to be combined into Brown v.
 Board of Education (1954), which required the desegregation of schools nationwide.
 By 1964, South Carolina's 37 Roman Catholic schools desegregated.
-Desegregation of public schools began in August of 1964, though some schools were still segregated into the early 1970s.
+Desegregation of public schools began in August 1964, though some schools were still segregated into the early 1970s.

 Charleston County School District began desegregating in 1963 and was among the earliest to integrate, though the district was still largely segregated.
 While the district was no longer legally segregated, only 11 black students attended a white school in the first year.
 The district did not integrate on a large scale until the early 1970s.

 Many pro-segregationists supported segregation academies.
 Between 1963 and 1975, in an extension of white flight, over 200 of these academies were established to keep schools all-white.
 In 1978, private school enrollment reached a peak of 50,000.
 In Clarendon County, for example, the private academy Clarendon Hall was established in late 1965 after four black students enrolled in a previously all-white public school.
 By 1969, only 281 white students were left in the public school system, and only 16 white students were in public schools when they officially desegregated a year later.